 Where: Unit 39 Brixton Village Market, Brixton, SW9 8PS

 Islington is another good area to head for if you're searching for good Japanese fare, with a number of hidden gems lying in wait along Upper Street.

 What: As the name suggests, hot stone dishes are the thing to try at this Islington gem.
 Sizzling, super-heated slabs of granite will arrive at the table with your choice of protein, which you’re then free to cook to your liking.
 If that doesn’t appeal, there are plenty of other dishes which impress, as well as a short and straightforward list of saké and international wines.
 Hot Stone is by no means a cheap eat, but prices aren’t outrageous for the quality.

 What: Taking its inspiration from the katsu houses of Japan, Tanakatsu may not have the glitz and glamour of some of the other restaurants in our guide, but what it does have is a stonkingly good, and reasonably priced menu.
 This cosy, casual spot just moments from Angel station offers everything from sushi and sashimi to a signature range of crispy katsu dishes.
-With a number of different sakes also on the menu, this is the place to come for some affordable fun, Japan-style.
+With a number of different sakés also on the menu, this is the place to come for some affordable fun, Japan-style drinking and dining.

 Book now: Tanakatsu

 Specifically craving sushi?
 Take a look at our guide to the best sushi restaurants in London.